dotnet/dotNext/docs/features/core/atomic.md

 Atomic Operations
 ====

 Most .NET programming languages provide primitive atomic operations to work with fields with concurrent access.
 For example, C# [volatile](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/volatile) keyword is a language feature for atomic read/write of the marked field.
 But what if more complex atomic operation is required?
 Java provides [such features](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicInteger.html) at library level, with some overhead associated with object allocation.
 C# and many other .NET languages support concept of [passing by refence](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) so it is possible to obtain a reference to the field value.
 This ability allows to avoid overhead of atomic primitives typical to JVM languages.
-Moreover, extension methods may accept **this** parameter by reference forming the foundation for atomic operations provided  by DotNext library.
+Moreover, extension methods may accept **this** parameter by reference forming the foundation for atomic operations provided  by .NEXT library.

 The library provides advanced atomic operations for the following types:
 * Scalar types